 \begin{displayquote} \textbf{O:} \enquote{\itshape If you ran a study with this model and then reviewers are like, well, why don't you try model X or Y? \textbf{It’s not a static benchmark that you can just rerun.} You’d have to recruit a new group of participants, which is not necessarily realistic.} \end{displayquote}

-Interpretive challenges extend to baseline specification, where baseline refers to the reference point used to contextualize and compare uplift magnitudes across studies or over time, rather than a within-study control condition (Section~\ref{results:control}).
-As baselines shift, driven by improvements in open-source models or the increasing integration of AI into everyday tools, detecting incremental gains becomes more difficult, while reliance on outdated baselines risks comparisons that no longer reflect realistic conditions.
-Expert D characterized this dynamic as a ``boiling frog'' problem, in which gradual changes in reference points obscure substantial shifts in absolute capability \cite{kapoor_societal_2024}.
+Interpretive challenges similarly extend to baseline specification, where baseline refers to the reference point used to contextualize and compare uplift magnitudes across studies or over time.
+As decision-relevant comparison groups shift, driven by improvements in open-source models or the increasing integration of AI into everyday tools, reliance on outdated baselines risks comparisons that no longer reflect realistic conditions.
+Simultaneously, this dynamic risks what Expert D characterized as a ``boiling frog'' problem, in which gradual changes in reference points obscure substantial shifts in absolute capability \cite{kapoor_societal_2024}.

-\subsection{Practical Solutions for the Field}
+\subsubsection{Practical Solutions for the Field}

 Experts proposed a range of solutions associated with the challenges above, spanning study-level practices to ecosystem-level interventions.
-We map these solutions to challenges below and in Figure~\ref{tab:challenge_solution_map}.
+We map these solutions to challenges below and in Table~\ref{tab:challenge_solution_map}.
 In doing so, we aim to illustrate potential points of leverage rather than to advocate for any specific approach.
-This mapping is not exhaustive, prescriptive, or definitive, and no solution is costless.\footnote{Indeed, trade-offs recur across solutions.
-For example, AI-accelerated research methods may surface design flaws cheaply but at the cost of external validity, as simulated agents may not behave like human participants.
-Standardization efforts like task libraries risk researchers converging on what is measurable rather than what is meaningful.
-And access-control mechanisms that depend on coordination with developers may be difficult to negotiate or sustain.
-The appropriateness of any approach depends on what a given study prioritizes.}
+This mapping is not exhaustive, prescriptive, or definitive.